Moulin Rouge! (musical): West End (2022–present)

 The musical officially debuted in the West End, with the same creative team, on January 20, 2022, previews began on November 13, 2021.
-The production was housed at the Piccadilly Theatre in London.
-It had been delayed from March 2021 due to the COVID-19 pandemic in the United Kingdom.
-The production was nominated for 5 Laurence Olivier Awards in 2022, including Best New Musical.
+The production, at the Piccadilly Theatre, had been delayed from March 2021 due to the COVID-19 pandemic in the United Kingdom.
+The show was nominated for 5 Laurence Olivier Awards in 2022, including Best New Musical.
 The cast starred Jamie Bogyo and Liisi LaFontaine and featured Clive Carter as Harold, Jason Pennycooke as Tolouse and Zoe Birkett as Arabia.
-Jamie Muscato has been a replacement as Christian.
+Jamie Muscato, Natalie Kassanga, Alistair Brammer and Dex Lee have been replacements in the cast.

 North American tour (2022–present)

 After covid delays, the first North American tour began at Chicago's Nederlander Theater on March 19, 2022.
 The cast starred Conor Ryan and Courtney Reed and featured David Harris as the Duke.
+Replacements in the cast have included John Cardoza, Kevyn Morrow, Robert Petkoff, and Jay Armstrong Johnson.
+The tour played its final performance at Boston Opera House on 2 August, 2026.

+Netherlands (2024–2026)

+A Dutch production by Stage Entertainment began on September 19, 2024, at the Beatrix Theatre in Utrecht in the Netherlands.
+The cast included Carlo Boszhard as Harold Zidler.
+The production was nominated for nine awards and won five at the Dutch Musical Awards Gala.
+It closed on July 16, 2026.

 World tour (2025–present)

-The show began a World Tour in the UK on 22 April 2025 at the Edinburgh Playhouse.
-The cast features Verity Thompson and Nate Landskroner as Satine and Christian, Cameron Blakely as Harold, Kurt Kansley as Toulouse-Lautrec, German Santiago as Santiago, James Bryers as The Duke, Kahlia Davis as Nini, Summer Priest as Arabia, Ellie Jane Grant as La Chocolat, Scott Sutcliffe as Baby Doll and Patrice Tipoki as the alternate Satine.
-The production will have the same creative team as the original production.
+The show began a world tour in the UK on April 22, 2025 at the Edinburgh Playhouse.
+The original cast featured Verity Thompson and Nate Landskroner as Satine and Christian, Cameron Blakely as Harold, Kurt Kansley as Toulouse-Lautrec, German Santiago as Santiago, James Bryers as The Duke, Kahlia Davis as Nini, Summer Priest as Arabia, Ellie Jane Grant as La Chocolat, Scott Sutcliffe as Baby Doll and Patrice Tipoki as the alternate Satine.
+The production has the same creative team as the original production.
+Beyond the UK, stops include Dublin and Zurich.
+The tour is directed by Timbers and choreographed by Tayeh; designers again include McLane (sets), Zuber (costumes), Townsend (lighting) and Hylenski (sound).